Building Community Capacity

-Providing a space and the materials for refugee students to learn about human rights and their right to education!
+Providing a space and the materials for refugees to learn about their human rights and address human rights issues.

-R2E is a chest full of learning tools, including e-readers loaded with books and documents, maps, utensils, and other resources and curriculum — focusing on human rights.
-Per requests from the refugee students, it will also include English learning material.
-Along with the chest, the mobile library will include tables, chairs, and mats to make a comfortable learning environment.
-The library is mobile (two donkeys can carry it all), so it can move to the different schools and classrooms in the camps.
+The R2E Library is a chest full of learning tools, including e-readers loaded with books and documents, maps, utensils, and other resources and curriculum — focusing on human rights.
+Per requests from the refugee students, it also includes English learning material.
+Along with the chest, the R2E Library includes tables, chairs, and mats to make a comfortable learning environment.
+The library is mobile (two donkeys can carry it all), in order for the Library to visit each each school in the camps.

 - Help us continue to send educational materials for the human rights mobile libraries to be delivered to the camps.
 We are looking for funding for Talking Dictionaries and Arabic/English Dictionary (plus rechargeable batteries), Kindle Keyboards, notebooks and pencils, and specific books researched by the HRW schools.

-i-ACT first met Djabal's librarian in January 2008.
-Gabriel was filming in a classroom and he asked if there were any students who wanted to sing a song.
-Rahma’s hand shot up in the air.
-He first sang Read more [...]
+- Rahma, Djabal's Librarian January 30, 2013i-ACT first met Djabal's librarian in January 2008.
+Gabriel was filming in a classroom and he asked if there were any students who wanted to sing a so...

 - Goz Amer R2E Mobile Human Rights Library Update November 12, 2012Hello Mr Gabriel, Mrs Katie-Jay, how are you?
 I am mr. yagoub abdohadi [crombo] and i am a friend in lebrary in camp goz amer.
 I join in this lebrary ...